smitoi/regularExpressionParser/README.md

 ### Dependecies:
 * Python 3+ to run it.
-* Graphviz for it to generate the graph image.
+* Graphviz for it to generate the graph image - you must have graphviz installed and added to `PATH`, while also running `pip install graphviz`.
-* Pygame to draw windows and display the graph.
+* Pygame to draw windows and display the graph - just use `pip install pygame`.